mattermost/mattermost-load-test-ng/docs/deployer_config.md

 **Note**

-This setting does only affect load-test agent instances.
+This setting only affects load-test agent instances.
 It is meant for pre-deployed environments.

 ## ClusterSubnetID